Anyone else swimming in transportation toys? Great! This is the best transportation activity for preschoolers!

 Learning needs to be touched.

-Learning needs to be explored.
+Understanding needs to be explored.

-Learning needs to be child led.
+Play needs to be child-led.

 After I introduce a new learning prompt to my preschooler, I try and stand back and watch his thinking.

 Many times I see my idea evolve into something different, that is still beneficial to his learning development.

 RELATED: Curious what I look for when choosing a new toy for my boys?
 See our favorites HERE.